-Michael also has developed in-depth knowledge, understanding and experience in eDiscovery and the management and organization of extensive discovery including document review and organization, and witness preparation in complex commercial litigation cases.
+Michael also has developed in-depth knowledge and experience in eDiscovery and the management and organization of extensive discovery, including document review and organization.

 Michael is a former law clerk for the Honorable José A. Cabranes of the U.S. Court of Appeals for the Second Circuit, as well as the Honorable Robert N. Chatigny of the U.S. District Court for the District of Connecticut.

-Michael graduated magna cum laude from Duke Law School and served as an Articles Editor on the Duke Law Journal.
+Michael graduated magna cum laude from Duke Law School and served as an articles editor for the Duke Law Journal.

 Outside of work, Michael enjoys Carolina Panthers football, Duke basketball, cooking, musicals, camping, biking, and hiking with his family.